 Verify that procedures are established and implemented for the control and release of procurement documents and subsequent changes.

-Verify that quality requirements, including technical, administrative, regulatory, and reporting requirements (such as, specifications, codes, standards, tests, inspections, special processes, witness and hold points, cyber security requirements (if applicable), and applicability of 10 CFR Part 21) are specified in procurement documents.
+Verify that quality requirements, including technical, administrative, regulatory, and reporting requirements (such as, specifications, codes, standards, tests, inspections, special processes, witness and hold points, cyber security requirements (if applicable), and applicability of 10 CFR Part 21, “Reporting of Defects and Noncompliance”) are specified in procurement documents.
 Verify that these requirements are extended to lower tier suppliers, where necessary.

 Verify that, as appropriate to the circumstances of procurement, procurement of basic components require a documented QA program that is implemented and meets the applicable regulatory requirements.